SKULSHADY/material-rounded-theme/README.md

 Each scheme can also be provided with a custom contrast from -1 to 1.
 Value outside of this range are clamped to it.
 If an invalid or no value is provided it will default to `0`.

+### Style Upgrades

+If you want to disable the Material Design 3 component upgrades, toggle Style Upgrades off.
+Doing so will still allow you to set custom color themes.

 ## Build Your Own Theme

 If you do not want to use the JavaScript module resource or create helper sensors, you can instead create your own Material Theme using [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/).